What is the Storage Area Network (SAN)?

 - Security – There can be user-based access for the storage so that only allowed person can access.

 There are a few disadvantages to SAN.
 The first is the initial cost.
 A storage area network requires a high initial setup cost as compared to traditional storage.

 Impact of cloud computing with SAN?

-The increasing number of business are using the cloud for servers and storage.
+An increasing number of businesses are using the cloud for servers and storage.
 A cloud service can be only for data storage too.
 There are many companies that are providing services.
 With the cloud, one can choose minimal storage to start with and later keep on increasing as requires.
 The difference between SAN and cloud is that SAN is local to a company where servers are connected to storage with high-speed switches and fibers.
-While storage in the cloud is through the internet, that may bring the latency.
+While storage in the cloud is through the internet, that may bring latency.
 A company may choose a hybrid approach, where lesser critical storage to the cloud and critical in local SAN.

 Communication Protocols for SAN: